 There is huge potential for training and selling with virtual reality.
 While minimal progress has been made so far, it's easy to see the tremendous effects it will have in the future.

-- Complex medical, mechanical, etc. informational training - think about medical sales reps (see HoloLens educational example).
+- Complex informational training for industries including medical, mechanical, and more.
+Think of medical sales reps (see HoloLens educational example).

-You can see the possibility for all types of 3D animation is endless.
+You can see that the possibilities for all types of 3D animation are endless.
 And as much as we love 3D animations, we encourage our clients to explore other options before jumping straight to this solution.
-Over the years it's become clear to us what makes a good candidate for 3D and what doesn't.
-When it is used for the wrong reasons, it isn't necessarily bad, it just might not be the best use of time and budget.
+Over the years, it's become clear to us what makes a good candidate for 3D and what doesn't.
+When it is used for the wrong reasons, it isn't necessarily bad, but it just might not be the best use of time and budget.
 When 3D is used for the right reasons, the return is tremendous.